Skip to content

 House Styles

-Over time, certain proportions have settled into our atelier through years of bespoke work.
-These are what we refer to as our house styles, established ways of cutting, each carrying a consistent stance refined through repeated fittings and wear.
+Over time, certain proportions have settled into the atelier through years of bespoke work.
+These are the house styles — established ways of cutting, each carrying a consistent stance refined through repeated fittings and wear.
+When commissioning, a client begins with one of these foundations.
+The fit remains specific to the wearer.

 Achkan